6th June 2019

-The plant was granted the lifetime extension to its permit without a full assessment of its impacts on the health of people and the environment.
+Romanian authorities granted Rovinari a lifetime extension to its permit without fully assessing its impacts on the health of people and the environment.
 No such assessment has been carried out in the 43 years it has been operating.

-Greenpeace Romania and ClientEarth argue that the permit allows the plant to emit illegal levels of harmful dust.
-They also claim that failure to carry out a full Environmental Impact Assessment (EIA) before giving the plant permission to pollute indefinitely disregards both EU and Romanian law.
+Our team argues that the permit allows the plant to emit illegal levels of harmful dust.
+We also show that failure to carry out a full Environmental Impact Assessment (EIA) before giving the plant permission to pollute indefinitely disregards both EU and Romanian law.

-The groups want the permit to be annulled and a full EIA carried out to ascertain the likely climate, nature and health impacts of the project.
+We want the permit to be annulled and a full assessment carried out to ascertain the likely climate, nature and health impacts of the project.

-ClientEarth energy lawyer, Dominique Doyle said: “Rovinari is one of the biggest CO2 emitters in the EU and one of the deadliest power plants in terms of air pollution.
+Dominique Doyle is one of our energy lawyers working on the case.
+She explains: “Rovinari is one of the biggest CO2 emitters in the EU and one of the deadliest power plants in terms of air pollution.
 But this open-ended permit gives it a free pass to pollute indefinitely despite none of these risks ever having been assessed.

 “If its impacts are not assessed now, it may result in irreversible harm to people, nature and the climate.”

-According to air quality modelling by Greenpeace, continued operation of the plant would lead to substantial harm to public health, including contributing to a projected 490 premature deaths in the next decade alone.
+Greenpeace has commissioned air quality modelling that shows, continued operation of the plant would lead to substantial harm to people's health.
+The data shows it would contribute to a projected 490 premature deaths in the next decade alone.
 The modelling results also indicate that more than 1,000 people living near the plant will be exposed to concentrations of harmful sulphur dioxide (SO2) that exceed the World Health Organisation’s guidelines.

 Pollution from Rovinari travels downstream into an EU nature protection site that contains dozens of threatened aquatic habitats and species.
 The permit allows the power plant to discharge significant amounts of industrial waste, including hazardous substances, despite the protected area in its path.
 This risks further harm to already threatened species but this too has gone unassessed.